 Designer Bill Flajole (above) was thinking along the same lines, and when he hooked up with Nash, their joint ideas on the subject were expressed in the NXI prototype of 1950.
 One of the key aspects of the design was to save money on large body stampings, since it was assumed the little car would not likely be a large volume job.
 Note the symmetrical door, which made it into the production Metro.
 To my knowledge, the fenders on the prototype were also symmetrical, except for the minor cutout for the front wheel.
 Symmetry as a way to reduce tooling costs was a recurring theme, especially at AMC, even into the sixties, when the prototype for the Hornet (Cavalier) tried the same approach.

-The 1954 Metro went on sale for about $1500 ($12k adjusted), pretty much the same as a Smart costs today.
+The 1954 Metro went on sale for about $1500 ($14,660 in 2020 dollars), pretty much the same as a Smart costs today.
 It used the popular 1500 cc B-block motor in 42 hp tune, and a three-speed with a column shifter.
 Given its light weight of some 1800 lbs, the Metro performed adequately, but then it was never positioned as a sports car.
 The suspension was tuned more for ride than handling.
 An MG in drag it was not.

 Sales for the Metro were modest, bouncing around in the teens of thousands most of the years it was produced, from 1954 through 1960.
 The Big Three’s new compacts that final year put the kibosh on the Metro, but it’s had an enthusiastic following ever since, especially the young or young at heart.

 My older brother (very much young at heart) went through a couple of these back in the late seventies, when they could be picked up for a song.
 His experiences keeping an MGA running years earlier came in handy since they used the same basic motor, along with other BMC goodies and Lucas electrics.
 But their simplicity and availability of parts makes them a fun project, like for Russel and his dad.